SusheelThapa/command/command/e/echo.md

     World
     ```

-3. Printing the escape charactes as is:
+3. Printing the escape characters as is:
     ```shell
     echo -E "Hello\nWorld"
     ```